1986Mango/Magneto/README.md

 # Magneto
-Studies about the interaction of metals and metalloids in living being.
+Studies about the interaction of metals and metalloids with different type of organisms.